Do your employees know how to create a strong password? Is password management a priority at your company?

-Here’s how easily a hacker can implement one of these password scams.
+Here’s how easily a hacker can implement one of these scams.
 Imagine, for a moment, that a hacker has obtained an employee email address off your website, or through a mailing list, or through some kind of hack.
 All they have to do is find the link to your employee log-in page.
 If that employee has an easily guessed password like “password” or “myname123,” a hacker can literally walk right through the front door of your network, completely undetected.

 Password management is simply job #1 for your company, your IT department, and your employees, every day.